Measurement with washi tape? Sold to the cute preschooler in blue.

-This teaching measurement activity is super simple to set up, and packed with a punch of foundational math skills like nonstandard measurement, number recognition, and estimation.
+This teaching measurement activity is easy to set up and packed with a punch of foundational math skills like nonstandard measurement, number recognition, and estimation.
 Measurement with Washi tape is a big win over here.

 But don’t let all of that formal math talk scare you.